Skip to main content

 • If you've already subscribed to the BlueXP subscription (PAYGO) in your cloud provider's marketplace, then you're automatically subscribed to BlueXP tiering for on-premises ONTAP systems as well.
 You'll see an active subscription in the BlueXP tiering On-Premises dashboard tab.
 You won't need to subscribe again.
 You'll see an active subscription in the BlueXP digital wallet.

-• The BYOL BlueXP tiering license (previously known as a "Cloud Tiering" license) is a floating license that you can use across multiple on-premises ONTAP clusters in your BlueXP account.
+• The BYOL BlueXP tiering license (previously known as a "Cloud Tiering" license) is a floating license that you can use across multiple on-premises ONTAP clusters in your BlueXP organization.
 This is different (and much easier) than in the past where you purchased a FabricPool license for each cluster.

 • There are no charges when tiering data to StorageGRID, so neither a BYOL license or PAYGO registration is required.
 This tiered data doesn't count against the capacity purchased in your license.